Is Blunt’s exit an opening for ex-Gov. Greitens to return?

 Despite the higher profile, some observers aren’t convinced Greitens can overcome his past.
 Many see Missouri Secretary of State Jay Ashcroft as the early favorite to win Blunt’s seat, if Ashcroft opts to run.

 Ashcroft is the son of John Ashcroft, who was a governor, senator and attorney general under President George W. Bush.
 Longtime GOP adviser John Hancock noted how Missourians tend to vote for political lineage.
-Two-term Democratic Gov. Mel Carnahan’s wife was elected to the Senate, his daughter as secretary of state and his son to Congress.
+Two-term Democratic Gov. Mel Carnahan’s daughter was elected secretary of state and his son to Congress.
 Blunt’s own son, Matt, was elected governor in in 2004.

 St. Louis University political scientist Ken Warren said Ashcroft “has a statewide office.
 He’s got a great Republican name.

-Note: This story has been corrected to remove a reference to Mel Carnahan’s wife being elected to the Senate.